Second quantization: Comment on nomenclature

 The term "second quantization", introduced by Jordan, is a misnomer that has persisted for historical reasons.
 At the origin of quantum field theory, it was inappositely thought that the Dirac equation described a relativistic wavefunction (hence the obsolete "Dirac sea" interpretation), rather than a classical spinor field which, when quantized (like the scalar field), yielded a fermionic quantum field (vs. a bosonic quantum field).

 One is not quantizing "again", as the term "second" might suggest; the field that is being quantized is not a Schrödinger wave function that was produced as the result of quantizing a particle, but is a classical field (such as the electromagnetic field or Dirac spinor field), essentially an assembly of coupled oscillators, that was not previously quantized.
-One is merely quantizing each oscillator in this assembly, shifting from a semiclassical treatment of the system to a fully quantum-mechanical one.
+One is quantizing each oscillator in this assembly, shifting from a semiclassical treatment of the system to a quantum-mechanical one.
+In so doing, one is using an occupation number representation in Fock space, rather than a fixed-particle-number representation in Hilbert space.